SambhavAthreyaGit/1bitLLM/README.md

 # Implementing Microsoft's 'The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits'

-This repo implements the core idea of **1-bit LLMs** inside a LLaMA-style model using PyTorch and 🤗 Transformers.

 ## Overview
 - I replace every LLaMA `Linear` in **attention** and **MLP** with a custom **BitLinear** layer.